mantidproject/mantidimaging/docs/Design/ISIS_Imaging/ISIS_Imaging_general.md

 - [MuhRec](http://www.imagingscience.ch/downloadsection/)

 ## File Structure
 The aim is to make use of Pyhton's modular structure as much as possible.
-There is very little actual Object Oriented Programming used within the files, and I would discourage its use, unless it makes sense, for example the `core.imgdata.saver.Saver` is a class that can store all necessary information about the saving, so that when used in `core.configurations.default_flow_handler` we don't have to repeatedly pass in arguments, however the `save` function is globally available without needing to create instance of the class, making it very convenient to use through command line.
+There is very little actual Object Oriented Programming used within the files, and I would discourage its use, unless it makes sense, for example the `core.io.saver.Saver` is a class that can store all necessary information about the saving, so that when used in `core.configurations.default_flow_handler` we don't have to repeatedly pass in arguments, however the `save` function is globally available without needing to create instance of the class, making it very convenient to use through command line.

 Another example is in the `core.tools` module, we want the tools to implement a common API, so that if we want to change the tool we can just import another one, and it _should_ work.
 This is done via having an `AbtractTool` that the other tools should inherit from, and should implement its interface.